petar/levigo/README.md

 have been removed, in favor of the CGO_LDFLAGS environment variable, which allows selective choice of static or dynamic linking.

+Static linking of LevelDB can now be achieved by a combination of CGO_LDFLAGS and command-line flag:

+	CGO_CFLAGS="-I/path/to/leveldb/include" CGO_LDFLAGS="/path/to/libleveldb.a " go build -ldflags='-extld g++'

 # levigo

 levigo is a Go wrapper for LevelDB.